mahim99/Programming-Questions-on-C-/README.md

 Q6: Print all prime numbers between two given numbers.\
 Q7: Implement a basic calculator which can take two numebrs as input from user and perform the basic operations (+, -, *, /).\
 Q8: Write a program to output whether a number is divisible by 2 and 3 or divisible by any one of them.\
-Q9: Reverse a given number.
+Q9: Write a program to reverse a given number.\
+Q10: Write a program to check if a given numeber is an Armstrong number or not.

 # Pattern Questions
 Q1: Print a rectangle pattern using asterisks, take input for rows and columns from user.\